jbcodeforce/jbcodeforce.github.io/docs/coding/apicurio.md

       </plugin>
 ```

-The beans created will be in the Java package as defined in the namespace attribute:
+The beans created will be in the Java package as defined by the `namespace attribute`:

 ```json